 Feel free to use this as a key to success in other tasks too, persistence is important in almost everything we do & everything we are looking to achieve in life.

-Be warned though, once you sit down & get to know all of the useful & interesting features that the analytics in your YouTube studio or TubeBuddy present, you may become addicted. 😉
+Be warned though, once you sit down and get to know all of the useful and interesting features that the analytics in your YouTube studio or TubeBuddy present, you may become addicted.

 Whilst I’m at it, let me throw YouTube SEO under the umbrella of analytics as well.